Jshoop14/path-to-the-cloud/CloudFormation-S3-Summary.md

 4. Verified the creation of the **S3 bucket** in AWS:
    - The bucket was successfully created with private access control as specified in the YAML template.
    - Managed and monitored the CloudFormation stack using the AWS Console and CLI.

-## Next Steps
-Moving forward, I plan to explore more advanced CloudFormation features and dive into using **Terraform** as another infrastructure-as-code tool.